madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/kubeflow.md

 * kubeflownotebookswg/volumes-web-app
 * kserve/models-web-app

-For the kserve/models-web-app, clone the public repository <https://github.com/kserve/models-web-app.git> and build the docker image with the below commands
+For the kserve/models-web-app, clone the public repository <https://github.com/kserve/models-web-app.git> and build the docker image with the below commands (this step ensures that the image is built on your laptop for the apple silicon architecture)

 ```
 docker build -t <any org>/models-web-app:v1.0.0 .